christian-posta/healthcare-poc/docs/getting-started.md

 ### Running routes stand-alone (outside of fuse)

 We can also run these routes outside of a container using the tooling (or the built in mvn camel plugin).
 Unit tests are the first source of testing and should not be overlooked.
 We can get 90% of the functionality correct just by using unit tests.
-But there will be scnarios that will require you to run the adapters and routing engine outside of a unit test to get a better idea of how the integration points interact in a real scenario.
+But there will be scenarios that will require you to run the adapters and routing engine outside of a unit test to get a better idea of how the integration points interact in a real scenario.
 Most folks would prefer to just deploy to a JVM container at this point, but with Camel we could do that or we can run stand alone.

 Right click the `camel-context.xml` go to `RunAs-->Local Camel Context (without tests)`